scooter-dangle/iterable/README.markdown

 Current status
 --------------

 This gem is **nowhere** near complete!
 Don't use it for anything!
-To see what it does, look at the spec: it currently fails everything within `describe 'complex iteration' do`.
+To see what it does, look at the spec: it currently fails (almost) everything within `describe 'complex iteration' do`.
 Everything else passes.

 Motivation
 ----------